Explorable Parity Automata: Explorable automata

 We say that a strategy $\sigma_P$ of a player $P$ is \emph{winning} if every play consistent with $\sigma_P$ is winning for $P$.
 In this case, we say that $P$ \emph{wins} the game $\G$.

 A game is \emph{positionally determined} if one of the players has a positional winning strategy in the game.

-See \eg \cite{GTW02} for more details on games and strategies.
+See \eg~\cite{GTW02} for more details on games and strategies.

-In the interest of readability, when describing games in the paper, we will not give explicit definitions of the sets $V_0$, $V_1$ and $E$, but give slightly more informal descriptions in terms of possible actions of players at each round.
+We could equivalently define a winning condition on edges: $W\subseteq E^\omega$, but we will not need to dive into this distinction here.
+This is because in the interest of readability, when describing games in the paper, we will not give explicit definitions of the sets $V_0$, $V_1$ and $E$, but give slightly more informal descriptions in terms of possible actions of players at each round.
 It is straightforward to build a formal description of the games from such a description.